Illustratien/toolStability/README.md

 ## Description

 <!-- Tools to calculate stability indices with parametric,
 non-parametric and probabilistic approaches.
 The basic data format requirement for 'toolStability' is a data frame with 3 columns including numeric trait values, genotype,and environmental labels.
 Output format of each function is the dataframe with chosen stability index for each genotype.
 Function "table_stability" offers the summary table of all stability indices in this package.
-Please refer to the main publication for more detail:
+This R package toolStability is part of the main publication:
 Wang, Casadebaig and Chen (2023) <doi: 10.1007/s00122-023-04264-7>.
+Analysis pipeline for main publication can be found on github: <https://github.com/Illustratien/Wang_2023_TAAG/tree/V1.0.0>.
-Sample dataset in this package is from:
+Sample dataset in this package is derived from another publication:
 Casadebaig P, Zheng B, Chapman S et al. (2016) <doi: 10.1371/journal.pone.0146385>.
+For detailed documentation of dataset, please see on Zenodo <https://doi.org/10.5281/zenodo.4729636>.
 Indices used in this package are from:
 Döring TF, Reckling M (2018) <doi: 10.1016/j.eja.2018.06.007>.
 Eberhart SA, Russell WA (1966) <doi: 10.2135/cropsci1966.0011183X000600010011x>.